-- The proposer adequately described its capability to provide the services proposed. - The proposer adequately described its ability to coordinate with AJCCs and included information on its collaborative partners. - The proposer demonstrated its ability to develop collaborative partnerships - The proposer included information on leveraged resources and adequately described how they will expand the services offered to job seekers. - The proposer demonstrated that it can comply with the Sacramento Works Five Year Strategic Plan. - The proposer adequately described its ability to provide the proposed service(s).
+- The proposer adequately described its capability to provide the services proposed. - The proposer adequately described its ability to coordinate with AJCCs and included information on its collaborative partners. - The proposer demonstrated its ability to develop collaborative partnerships - The proposer included information on leveraged resources and adequately described how they will expand the services offered to job seekers. - The proposer demonstrated that it can comply with the Sacramento Works Strategic Plan.